2023 Annual Call for Volunteers: Volunteer Opportunities

 The Life Valuation Committee proactively seeks to provide actuarial support, advice, and communication on life insurance topics that involve the valuation of life insurance and annuity products.
 The committee addresses issues that involve the valuation of, and support for, the valuation of statutory reserves for these products.

-Time Commitment: The Committee meets once per month for a 1-hour call.
+Time Commitment: The committee meets once per month for a 1-hour call.
 2-3 hours of work per month is expected.

 Skills/Experience: Experience with valuation and modeling.
+Excellent written communication skills.

-- Variable Annuity Reserves and Capital Subcommittee (Actively Seeking Volunteers)
+- Variable Annuity Reserves and Capital Subcommittee

 -